Hoi An Old Town Ticket, Entrance Fees & Sites

 The current owner is a direct descendant of the founding family, maintaining the home in superb condition.
 Keeping the original furnishings and antiques, but resisting the typical tourism approach of using the family home to sell souvenirs.
 The family has lived on the land for centuries, though the current structure was built in the 1850s.
 Early on, a prominent bookseller in the region, selling foreign philosophical texts, as well as local Vietnamese and Chinese literature.
 Later, used as a medicinal dispensary and a central meeting point for various political groups through the decades.

 Address: 8 Nguyen Thi Minh Khai – Hours: 8 a.m. to 5 p.m., daily

 This place of worship was built in 1806 and is a combination of Chinese, Japanese, and Vietnamese architectural styles.
-This chapel was commissioned by Nguyễn Tường Van, Headmaster of the Royal Army.
-The house is still maintained and managed by a descendant of Nguyễn Tường Van.
-It contains relics and historical items, is a home to a selection of rare books, and has souvenirs for sale.
+Commissioned by Nguyễn Tường Van, Headmaster of the Royal Army.
+Still maintained and managed by a descendant of Nguyễn Tường Van.
+Containing relics and historical items, a home to a selection of rare books, with souvenirs for sale.

 Old House of Phùng Hưng

 Address: 4 Nguyen Thi Minh Khai – Hours: 8 a.m. to 6 p.m., daily